phaakma/linz_wfs/documentation/LINZ_WFS_documentation.md

 The WFS json data that is downloaded is a geojson FeatureCollection.
 The data types in this data are not strongly typed.
 The arcpy.conversion.JSONToFeatures GP tool is used to convert this to a feature class.
 This tool attempts to infer the data types but may not always get it right.
 E.g. integers may be interpreted as doubles.
 The feature classes in the staging file geodatabase will always be these automatically inferred data types.
 This is one key reason why you should manually set up the target feature class.
 If you specify a target for the script, it uses the standard Append GP tool with schema_type="NO_TEST" and field_mapping=None.
 This will attempt to match fields and will autocast where possible.
 But in certain cases it may fail.
 If this is the case, you could NOT specify a target, and instead incorporate your own ETL workflow to take either the main data layer or the changeset from the staging gdb and apply it to a target of your choice, dictating the data typing and data mapping in that process.
-The recommended approach can be to use the LINZ LDS website to export and manually download a file geodatabase, and then use this as the basis for your final target feature class.
+The recommended approach is to use the LINZ LDS website to export and manually download a file geodatabase, and then use this as the basis for your final target feature class.
 This will ensure your target matches the data types that LINZ define.

 > Can the intial download be scripted?
 In theory yes, there is an API for creating and downloading exports.
 However, at the time of writing there seems to be a bug in the API, where if using an API key it treats the POST request to create an export as a GET request which doesn't work.
 If this is resolved in the future I may look at automating that initial download into this script.
 However, keep in mind that if your final target needs to reside in a specific location such as an enterprise geodatabase, you will always need to manually set up that target anyway.
 Also, generating the initial export of a large dataset such as Property Titles is a server intensive task that can take a long time, and there is an argument to be made that manually performing this step is better than automating it.
 Automation can lead to inadvertant overuse which would impact LINZ systems and is not desirable.